 8. Delve into the Beauty of the Belgrade Fortress

-This top attraction is the sightseeing wonder of modern Belgrade.
+This top Serbia places to visit is also one of the top places to visit in Belgrade.
 Located on a hill, it overlooks the confluence of the Danube and Sava River.
-It is one of the most visited attractions in Belgrade.
+It is one of the most visited Belgrade attractions.
 The fortress and the area around it has transformed into a beloved park commonly known as Kalemegdan.
 The fortress is a symbol of Belgrade with undiscovered spots, benches, corners, and views.
 Kalemegdan Park is home to the Military Museum, an exhibition of Yugoslavian history.
 Stroll outside the fortress to notice cannons, tanks, torpedoes and other heavy ordnance found around.

 Entry Fee: $83.19